hraberg/Shen.java/README.md

 The idea is to compile this down to bytecode eventually.
 Note that I don't vouch for any of the implementation details regarding this - I'm learning as we go.

-No build exists yet, but there's an IntelliJ project, which requires [Leda EAP](http://confluence.jetbrains.net/display/IDEADEV/IDEA+12+EAP) and [JDK 8 with Lambda support](http://jdk8.java.net/lambda/).
+There's an IntelliJ project, which requires [Leda EAP](http://confluence.jetbrains.net/display/IDEADEV/IDEA+12+EAP) and [JDK 8 with Lambda support](http://jdk8.java.net/lambda/).
+It's based on this [Maven project](https://github.com/hraberg/Shen.java/blob/master/pom.xml).

 ### What works?